 If there is objective evidence that an impairment loss on a financial asset or group of financial assets classified as loans and advances has been incurred, the Group measures the amount of the loss as the difference between the carrying amount of the asset or group of assets and the present value of estimated future cash flows from the asset or group of assets discounted at the effective interest rate of the instrument at initial recognition.
 Impairment losses are assessed individually for financial assets that are individually significant and collectively for assets that are not individually significant.
 In making collective assessments of impairment, financial assets are grouped into portfolios on the basis of similar risk characteristics.
-Future cash flows flows and historical loss experience for assets with similar credit risk characteristics.
+Future cash flows from these portfolios are estimated on the basis of the contractual cash flows and historical loss experience for assets with similar credit risk characteristics.
 Historical loss experience is adjusted, on the basis of current observable data, to reflect the effects of current conditions not affecting the period of historical experience.